 A randomized trial of gemcitabine versus PLD showed noninferiority and no advantage in therapeutic index of one drug over the other.

 - Paclitaxel.
 Patients generally received paclitaxel in front-line induction regimens.
-Retreatment with paclitaxel, particularly in weekly schedules, indicates an activity comparable to those of the preceding drugs.
+Retreatment with paclitaxel, particularly in weekly schedules, indicates an activity comparable with those of the preceding drugs.
 If there is residual neuropathy upon recurrence, this may shift the choice of treatment towards other agents.

 In a phase III study, 235 patients who did not respond to initial treatment with a platinum-based regimen but who had not previously received paclitaxel or topotecan, were randomly assigned to receive either topotecan as a 30-minute infusion daily for 5 days every 21 days or paclitaxel as a 3-hour infusion every 21 days.
 The overall objective response rate was 20.5% for those patients who were randomly assigned to treatment with topotecan and 13.2% for those patients who were randomly assigned to treatment with paclitaxel (P = .138).
 Both groups experienced myelosuppression and GI toxic effects.
 Nausea and vomiting, fatigue, and infection were observed more commonly following treatment with topotecan, whereas alopecia, arthralgia, myalgia, and neuropathy were observed more commonly following paclitaxel.
 (Refer to the PDQ summary on Gastrointestinal Complications for information on gastrointestinal toxic effects; refer to the PDQ summary on Nausea and Vomiting and the PDQ summary on Fatigue; and, refer to the PDQ summary on Pain for information on arthralgia, myalgia, and neuropathy.)